NextNewLine/nnl-browser/README.md

 ## But why

-The M14 Browser is a Promise based browser great for testing.
-It's controlled through a basic interface, which in turn injects JS into the page to control behaviour.

-We're (John Kershaw, M14 Industries) building it as a testing tool so we can have a single, promise-based Browser interface which can control multiple different browsers.
+We're (John Kershaw, M14 Industries) building this as a testing tool so we can have a single, promise-based Browser interface which can control multiple different browsers.

 Here's an example: